fuzzylogicxx/fuzzylogic/posts/replicating-jekylls-markdownify-filter-in-nunjucks-with-eleventy.md

 Here, [Ed](https://edjohnsonwilliams.co.uk/) provides some handy code to convert a Markdown-formatted string into HTML in Nunjucks via an Eleventy shortcode.
 ---

-This performs the same role as the [markdownify Liquid filter in Jekyll](https://jekyllrb.com/docs/liquid/filters/)).
+This performs the same role as the [_markdownify_ filter in Jekyll](https://jekyllrb.com/docs/liquid/filters/).

+I’m now using it on this site in listings, using the shortcode to convert blog entry _excerpts_ written in markdown (which might contain code or italics, etc) into the target HTML.